Witney Town F.C.: 1885–1922: Early years as Witney F.C.

 The club was founded in 1885 as Witney Football Club and within 15 years of their formation had won the Oxfordshire Senior Cup three times.
-Herbert Smith, a successful full-back who moved to Oxford City, later played for Derby County and Stoke City, appeared four times for the England national football team in 1905 and 1906, and helped win a goal medal for his country as a left-back at the 1908 Summer Olympics.
+Herbert Smith, a successful full-back who moved to Oxford City, later played for Derby County and Stoke City, appeared four times for the England national football team in 1905 and 1906, and helped win a gold medal for his country as a left-back at the 1908 Summer Olympics.